austinntran/cs50wproject0/README.md

 # What's in Each File

 img:
-  contains images and background used in the webpages
+  contains images and backgrounds used in the webpages

 styles:
   contains styles.scss and styles.css which hold the CSS and SASS code for the styling of the webpages